A Brief History of Beer...

 In the middle-ages, long before there was any understanding of bacteria and sanitization and their link to becoming sick, Europeans would dump all kinds of things into their water sources and completely contaminate them.
 People would get sick from drinking the water, and yet found that if they drank beer they were fine, so everyone - young and old - drank beer as their source of clean water.
 What they didn't understand then that we know now is that the boiling process of brewing the beer is what killed the bacteria in the water and made it safe to drink the beer.

-Hops, the female flowers of the hop plant,
+Hops, the female flowers of the hop plant, Humulus lupulus |

 Hops first started being used to "season" and bitter beer around the 1000s AD by the Germans, and by about the 1600s, it was common practice in most of Europe.
 Before the use of hops, a wide assortment of spices and herbs were used, but hops had one advantage to beer that those other herbs and spices didn't.
 Not only did hops provide the perfect amount of bitterness and unique flavours to balance the malty sweetness of the barley, but hops have a preservative and slightly antiseptic quality to them that would inhibit beer-spoiling bacteria.
 This meant a low alcohol beer could remain drinkable for a number of months instead of a couple of weeks, which was important when setting out to sea on a long voyage, especially for those early settlers of North America.

-"Clear Beer" (c.
-1993), an
+Miller's thankfully short-lived "Clear Beer" (c.
+1993), an absolute low for beer |

-Around the same time in the 1600s, lagered (cold-fermented) beer was becoming popular in Bavaria and Bohemia, and when the town of Plzeƈ brewed their version of a pale, effervescent, crisp lager (now known as "Pilsner") in 1842, it captured the attention of beer drinkers in a big way, as it was so different from the darker, fuller-bodied and fuller flavoured ales (warm fermented beers) and lagers of the time.
+Around the same time in the 1600s, lagered (cold-fermented) beer was becoming popular in Bavaria and Bohemia, and when the town of PlzeĆ brewed their version of a pale, effervescent, crisp lager (now known as "Pilsner") in 1842, it captured the attention of beer drinkers in a big way, as it was so different from the darker, fuller-bodied and fuller flavoured ales (warm fermented beers) and lagers of the time.
 When German immigrants such as Adolphus Busch, Frederick Miller, and Adolph Coors came to North America in the mid to late 1800s, they brought with them the techniques of brewing these crisp lagered beers, as well as a dream to see their brands span coast to coast (a crazy dream at the time, but as technology, distribution, and commercialism advanced... well, you've been into a Beer Store before).
 By the early 1900s and throughout the next three-quarters of the century, this new fad of mass-produced, brand name light lagers began dominating the beer market, and as time passed, these lagers became but shadows of their former selves.
 Corn and rice were added as fillers in the beer to displace some of the cost of barley, and less and less hops were used, which resulted in cheap to produce beer with very little flavour, and what little flavour it did have had to be masked by the practice of drinking beer "ice cold" (a complete misconception about beer, propegated by the marketing departments of these very same brewers).
 Slowly but surely the small, local craft brewers that brewed authentic, varied, and flavourful styles of traditional ales and lagers were muscled out.
 Randy Mosher, in his book Tasting Beer: An Insider's Guide to the World's Greatest Drink (an amazing book that covers absolutely everything to do with beer) gives the statistic that the U.S. had 4,131 breweries in 1873, and by 1973 there were just barely over one hundred.

 Thankfully, after an almost century-long downward spiral for beer, a resurgence of craft beer (due largely to the resurgence of home brewing) began in the late 1970s, as people finally decided they were sick of the bland, mass produced lagers of the big brand brewers, and wanted to return to the flavourful, massively-varied roots of authentic craft beer.
 Although the craft beer market remained fairly niche for the next two decades, its marketshare has grown exponentially over the last decade or so, and there are now hundreds - maybe thousands - of small, passionate craft brewers in North America and the world over, all making thousands of different kinds of unique, authentic, interesting and amazing craft beers to discover and taste!